Code-Institute-Submissions/MS1-Catsitting/README.md

 # Deployment

- There is no difference between the developed and the deployed version.

  - ## **Project inception**
    This project was developed using Gitpod, committed to git then pushed onto GitHub using the built-in function within Gitpod.

    Updates were committed frequently to git and the project pushed onto GitHub on a regular basis to make sure it was saved properly.

+   There is no difference between the developed and the deployed version.

  - ## **Deployment on GitHub**

     The project was deployed to GitHub Pages as follows:
       - Log in to GitHub and locate the GitHub Repository lemocla/MS1-Catsitting.
       - Click on "Settings" located in the menu above the repository.
       - Scroll down the "GitHub Pages" section.
       - Under "Source", select "Master" in the dropdown menu.
       - In the tab next to "Source", select "/root" if not already selected by default
       - Click save then the page will automatically refresh.
       - The link should show in a banner just above  "GitHub Pages" section.

 - ## **How to run the project locally**

+  You can either fork or clone the github repository to use this project.

+  - ### **Forking the GitHub Repository**
+    - Log in to GitHub and locate the GitHub Repository mentioned above
+    - Make a copy of the GitHub Repository by "forking" the orginal repository onto your own account, where changes can be made without affecting original repository.
+    - Click on the fork icon (located on top right of the page at the same level of repository name)
+    - You should now have a copy of this repository into your GitHub account

+    For more information on how to clone a repository, please check this [github documentation](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)

+  - ### **Cloning the GitHub Repository**

+    - Log in to GitHub and locate the GitHub Repository
+    - Under the repository name, click "Clone or download".

+    You can find all the steps to follow according your chosen method in this [GitHub documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on how to clone a reposistory.

-- # Credits
+# Credits

  - ## **Code**